judka-uriel/uriel-book/uriel_en.md

 gradually arrived, sleepy and sleep-deprived after New Year's night.
 But I don't blame anyone.
-The only thing I wanted to note is that in this matter I am more devoted to Judaism, since for decades already I have not followed this ritual. <!-- since *avoda zara* -->  But I observed all the Jewish holidays — not Novigod, but our Jewish Rosh ha‑Shanah.
+The only thing I wanted to note is that in this matter I am more devoted to Judaism, since for decades already I have not followed this ritual. <!-- since *avodah zarah* -->  But I observed all the Jewish holidays — not Novigod, but our Jewish Rosh ha‑Shanah.
 <!-- And instead of “Na zdorovie” → “Lehaim!” -->